Victims of Communism Memorial Foundation: Truman-Reagan Medal of Freedom

 The foundation annually presents its Truman-Reagan Medal of Freedom at an event which honors opponents of communism and has been used to raise funds for the construction of the memorial.
 Past recipients include Myroslav Marynovych, Chen Guangcheng, Tom Lantos, Pope John Paul II, Vaclav Havel, Yang Jianli, Thadeus Nguyễn Văn Lý, Yelena Bonner, William F. Buckley Jr., Richard Pipes, Guillermo Fariñas, Lane Kirkland, Armando Valladares, János Horváth, Lech Wałęsa, Anna Walentynowicz, National Endowment for Democracy, and Henry M. Jackson.

 Projects

 In 2015, the foundation released a biopic video series called Witness Project, featuring interviews with witnesses of communism.
-Other projects include national seminars for high-school teachers and for college campuses.
+In 2024 the United States House of Representatives passed the Crucial Communism Teaching Act, which directs the Victims of Communism Memorial Foundation to create an education program for high schools about the dangers of communism.